 Our focus is individualized to address specific needs of the child in the areas of phonetics, language arts, writing, comprehension and fluency.
 For us to insure each child is successful, we need to ask for the parents and child’s help!

 Please access the compact by clicking on the link, read it as a family so you can discuss it and agree to commit to the responsibilities.
-The parent and the student must sign the printed compact and return Ms Havick by the end of October.
+The parent and the student must sign the printed compact and return Ms. Havick by the end of October.
 If you are unable to print the document you can find copies at the front desk.

-What else can these funds be used for?
 These monies can also support professional development for the teachers and provide supplies and materials to enhance the program.

-How is the amount of money the federal government provides to DMA determined?
 As each family completes admission forms, they are asked to complete a free/reduced lunch application to determine eligibility.
 A Charter School must have at least 10 low income students to qualify for funding.
 Although the funding is determined by the number of low income students enrolled in the school, the services are offered to students at-risk schoolwide.

-How often and where are these services delivered?
 The Title 1 Staff meets as often as feasible based on the number of participants.
 The time invested in each child is a minimum of 15 minutes, daily but can be as long as 30-45 minutes in a group setting.
 We are very flexible in meeting the individual’s needs so the Title 1 services may be more effective for the child if we work with them in the Title 1 room.
 We will not remove a child from a teacher instructed lesson and will adjust our schedules to come back after the lesson is completed.

-What is a School Parent Compact?
 This is a team commitment from you, the parent/guardian, student, teacher/teacher assistant and the school director that identifies each of the team’s responsibility that will assist in providing the right environment to improve the students reading abilities.
 This is a signed document by all involved and placed in the Title 1 file.
 Let’s commit today!

 Commit to the responsibilities that the School Parent Compact define for student success!
-Success is based on the support of everyone on the team, that includes teachers, teacher assistants, Title 1 staff and you!
+Success is based on the support of everyone on the team, that includes teachers, teacher assistants, Title I staff and you!
 Have your child read out loud, write sentences about what he/she read, draw pictures from the story read, listen to audio books, tell you about what they read.
 Listen, ask questions, encourage and stay involved!